 It is the seed husk that should be boiled to extract the tannins that will create an orange dye.Continue to 6 of 14 below.

 06 of 14

 One of the most obvious choices for creating a natural orange dye is carrots.
 The carrots should be shredded to expose as much surface as possible.
 It takes about one pound of carrots boiled in water to dye one pound of fabric a rich orange.Continue to 7 of 14 below.

 07 of 14

-There are a number of species - more than 600 - of eucalyptus trees.
-They are favored for their beauty, their wood and the oils that can be produced.
-The bark produces an orange dye when boiled.
-The leaves can also produce a golden tan.Continue to 8 of 14 below.
+There are more than 600 species of eucalyptus trees.
+They are favored for their beauty, their wood, and the oils that can be produced.
+The bark produces an orange dye when boiled in water.
+The leaves can be boiled in water to produce a golden tan dye.Continue to 8 of 14 below.

 08 of 14

-A native of California and Mexico, the giant coreopsis is succulent that produces bright yellow daisy-like flowers.
-When combined with alum, almost any part of the plant will produce a bright, permanent orange dye.Continue to 9 of 14 below.
+A native of California and Mexico, the giant coreopsis is a succulent that produces bright yellow daisy-like flowers.
+When combined with alum in boiling water, almost any part of the plant will produce a bright, permanent orange dye.Continue to 9 of 14 below.

 09 of 14